-This video of kids playing on seesaws at the border wall is a poignant reminder of our shared humanity
+This video of kids playing on seesaws at the border is a reminder of our shared humanity

 One of the most incredible experiences of my and @vasfsf’s career bringing to life the conceptual drawings of the Teetertotter Wall from 2009 in an event filled with joy, excitement, and togetherness at the borderwall.
 The wall became a literal fulcrum for U.S. – Mexico relations and children and adults were connected in meaningful ways on both sides with the recognition that the actions that take place on one side have a direct consequence on the other side.
 Amazing thanks to everyone who made this event possible like Omar Rios @colectivo.chopeke for collaborating with us, the guys at Taller Herrería in #CiudadJuarez for their fine craftsmanship, @anateresafernandez for encouragement and support, and everyone who showed up on both sides including the beautiful families from Colonia Anapra, and @kerrydoyle2010, @kateggreen , @ersela_kripa , @stphn_mllr , @wakawaffles, Chris Gauthier and many others (you know who you are). #raelsanfratello #borderwallasarchitecture

-A video of the children joyfully seesawing across the wall as their parents look on is in stark contrast to the horrific images coming out of border patrol facilities, where migrant children are still being detained without their parents in such squalid conditions that several kids have died.
+A video of the children joyfully seesawing across the wall as their parents look on is in stark contrast to the horrific images coming out of border-patrol facilities, where migrant children are still being detained without their parents in such squalid conditions that several kids have died.

 Rael has been focusing on the border wall for more than a decade.
-He and San Fratello previously published a book Borderwall as Architecture, which examines the impact of the barrier and includes conceptual designs by the architects.
-The project began in 2009 as a graduate level design studio that Rael taught at Berkeley, and expanded into a full research project on how to reimagine the wall as a town center, as a piece of infrastructure that brings people together rather than keeping them apart.
-The duo had sketched the concept of this border wall seesaw, called the Teetertotter Wall, a decade ago.
+He and San Fratello previously published a book, Borderwall as Architecture, which examines the impact of the barrier and includes conceptual designs by the architects.
+The project began in 2009 as a graduate-level design studio that Rael taught at Berkeley, and it expanded into a full research project on how to reimagine the wall as a town center, as a piece of infrastructure that brings people together rather than keeping them apart.
+The duo had sketched the concept of this border-wall seesaw, called the Teetertotter Wall, a decade ago.

 Since 2016, President Trump’s continued promises to expand the already existing border wall has inspired resistance among architects, and other designers have proposed radical ideas about how the wall could be transformed into something more positive.
 While many of these concepts have yet to materialize, the seesaws are a real installation that poignantly helps children on either side play together, highlighting the simple, undeniable humanity of the people who live along both sides of the wall.